DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 * There are four druids, eight **needle blights**, eight **vine blights**, and more than a few dozen **twig blights** in the winery.
 The skies above the winery are guarded by three patrolling **greater strix**, and the vineyard is guarded by too many **needle blights** to count.
 * The leader of the druids bears a strange magical staff, which appears to be the source of the blights’ strength and the means by which the druids are controlling them.
 If the players can obtain the staff and break it, the hordes of blights in the vineyard (as well as any other blights in the winery) would likely be greatly weakened, if not killed outright.
 * The safest route into the Wizard of Wines is an underground tunnel that leads from this cavern and exits through a secret door into the winery’s cellar.
 From there, the players will need to sneak or fight their way up until they find the druid with the magical staff.

+> [!info]+ **Balancing the Winery**
+> If you are rebalancing the Wizard of Wines for parties of larger or smaller size (see encounter-balancing callouts below), make sure to adjust Davian's information accordingly.
 ### Elvir’s Rage
 When Davian has given the players their mission, Claudiu mutters—just loudly enough to be heard—“What does it matter?
 They’re just going to die, anyway."